No booking fees on the app

 How much does it cost for a train from Manchester Piccadilly to Stoke-On-Trent?

-Ticket prices from Manchester Piccadilly to Stoke-On-Trent average around €3.77, but vary based on travel dates and ticket flexibility.
-To see the exact fare for your trip, please perform a search with your preferred dates.
+The average ticket fare from Manchester Piccadilly to Stoke-On-Trent is about €3.81, but prices are dynamic.
+The final cost depends on when you book, when you travel, and ticket flexibility.
+To find the exact cost for your journey, please search with your travel dates.

 Utilise the TrainPal app or website to its fullest potential.
 Our Train Journey Planner is a top-notch online tool for planning your trips.
 Just enter your departure and arrival cities or stations.
 Then, review timetables and schedules, compare prices, consider direct routes, and check for food supplies or other amenities.
 Find the best train route from Manchester Piccadilly to Stoke-On-Trent.